-convent.
-Today the buildings alone cover 4 hectares (9 acres) and include a royal palace as well as accommodations for 300 monks.
+- (9 acres) and include a royal palace as well as accommodations for 300 monks.
 A park whose outer wall measures 19km (12 miles) surrounds the complex.
 See p.
-183.

-- Mosteiro de Santa Maria (Alcobaça; © 26/250-51-20): More closely associated with the Portuguese wars against the Moors than almost any other site in Iberia, this monastery was a gift from the first Portuguese king (Afonso Henríques) to the Cistercians in 1153.
-As part of one of the most dramatic land-improvement projects in Portuguese history, a community of ascetic monks cleared the surrounding forests, planted crops, dug irrigation ditches, and built a soaring church (completed in 1253) that critics cite as one of the purest and most artfully simple in Europe.
+192. - Mosteiro de Santa Maria (Alcobaça; (26/250-51-20): More closely associated with the Portuguese wars against the Moors than almost any other site in Iberia, this monastery was a gift from the first Portuguese king (Afonso Henríques) to the Cistercians in 1153.
+As part of one of the most dramatic landimprovement projects in Portuguese history, a community of ascetic monks cleared the surrounding forests, planted crops, dug irrigation ditches, and built a soaring church (completed in 1253) that critics cite as one of the purest and most artfully simple in Europe.
 See p.
-207. - Mosteiro de Santa Maria da Vitória (Batalha; © 24/476-54-97): In 1385, the Castilian Spaniards and the Portuguese, led by a youth who had been crowned king only a week before, fought one of the most crucial battles in Iberian history.
-The outcome ensured Portugal's independence for another 200 years.
+215. - Mosteiro de Santa Maria da Vitória (Batalha; © 24/476-54-97): In 1385, the Castilian Spaniards and the Portuguese, led by a youth who had been crowned king only a week before, fought one of the most crucial battles in Iberian history.
+The outcome ensured

+Portugal's independence for another 200 years.
 It was celebrated with the construction of the monastery at Batalha, whose style is a triumph of the Manueline and Flamboyant Gothic styles.
 See p.
-214.
+222.